Lusail Handball Installations

 The Challenge

-This impressive piece sits just outside the Multipurpose Hall and stops sporting fans and players in their tracks as they wander around the venue.
+This impressive piece sits just outside the Multipurpose Hall and stops sporting fans and players in their tracks as they enter the venue.

-Al Bahrani is internationally renowned for having creating thought-provoking large-scale sculptures in the past, such as a gun-toting Mother Theresa, and often bases the themes of his works on past experiences, such as war and exile.
-In creating this piece, he accepted a personal challenge against time, and completed the installation in just five months.
+Al Bahrani is internationally renowned for having creating thought-provoking large-scale sculptures in the past, such as a gun-toting Mother Teresa, and often bases the themes of his works on past experiences, such as war and exile.
+In creating this piece, he accepted a personal challenge against time and completed the installation in just five months.

 Painted Walls

-Qatari artist Mohammed Al Nasif has also been commissioned to produce public art at the venue.
-He's creating two murals inspired by different elements of Qatari culture and the country’s recent development and progress.
+Qatari artist Mohammed Al Nasif was also commissioned to produce public art at the venue.
+He created two murals inspired by different elements of Qatari culture and the country's recent development and progress.